min2ha/ukwa-site/content/target/19862/index.en.md

   "subject": "UK General Election 2015"
 }

-# Jac o' the North: Interpretating Wales from a Right of Centre Nationalist perspective

 A blog looking at Wales and Welsh life from a right of centre nationalist perspective.